Securing Our Future

 Making Delaware’s Budget Challenges a Priority

-As the highest ranking elected finance officer in the State, Ken Simpler played a critical role in defining the areas of Delaware’s fiscal policy that require attention and policy action.
+As Delaware’s highest-ranking elected finance officer, Ken Simpler played a critical role in defining the areas of Delaware’s fiscal policy that require attention and policy action.
 He made revisiting our revenue systems and budgeting framework an overarching priority.
 Ensuring that our resources are adequate and predictable while guaranteeing that we live within our needs and our means is fundamental to our long-term success and prosperity.

 Reaching political accord on these matters is the subject of what Ken labeled a “Grand Bargain.”
 He spoke to groups and policymakers from up and down the state about our capacity to reinvent a budgeting system that is almost 40 years old on bipartisan terms.
 Framing a consensus as the means to operating our government with certainty and sustainability is one way to bring conservatives and progressives together in a spirit of bold reform.